Critical-Infrastructure-Systems-Lab/DHALSIM/README.md

 The installation instructions for MiniCPS are found [here](https://github.com/scy-phy/minicps/blob/master/docs/userguide.rst)

 ### Virtual environment setup
-The Digital Twin code requires ptyhon virtual environments set up in order to properly run with all the dependencies.
+The Digital Twin code requires python virtual environments set up in order to properly run with all the dependencies.
 Three environments will be used:

 - A python 2.7 environment.
 The main environment in which Mininet and the topologies will be launched (Python 2.7)
 - A python3.6 environment to launch the WNTR simulation and the water distribution simulations
-- A puython2 environment to launch the man in the middle attacks
+- A python2 environment to launch the man in the middle attacks

 #### Python3.6 environment
-Unfortunately, current WNTR version (0.3.0) requires at least a python3.6 environment.
+Current WNTR version (0.3.0) requires at least a python3.6 environment.
 Instruction on setting a python3.6 environment in Ubuntu 16.04 can be found here: https://gist.github.com/plembo/c5bf7c4154910ac3693e14bb42b32ebf

 #### Python3.6 virtual environment
 The python3 venv can be installed using: